logaretm/vee-validate/docs/content/tutorials/best-practices.md

 });
 ```

-Instead you can leverage your bundler's tree-shaking capabilities and only import what you need:
+You should leverage your bundler's tree-shaking capabilities and only import what you need:

 ```js
 import { object, string } as yup from 'yup';